F5Networks/f5-ci-docs/docs/troubleshooting/kubernetes.rst

 By default, the |kctlr| watches all Kubernetes `Namespaces`_ (as of v1.3.0).
 If you do specify a Namespace to watch in the k8s-bigip-ctlr Deployment, make sure it matches that of the Kubernetes Resources you want to manage.

-In the examples below, the Namespace in the Service doesn't match that provided in the sample Deployment. [#service]_
+In the examples below, the Namespace in the Service doesn't match that provided in the sample Deployment. [#servicesrc]_

 .. code-block:: yaml
    :caption: Sample Kubernetes Service